News & Trending Shopping & Deals News

 photo for everything/Adobe cvs pharmacy

 Another reason CVS lost favor with many consumers is due to their involvement in the opioid crisis.
-The company, along with Walmart and Walgreens, had to pay a combined $650.6 million to Lake County and Trumble County in 2022 as a result of their involvement in exacerbating the opioid crisis.
+The company, along with Walmart and Walgreens, had to pay a combined $650.6 million to Lake County and Trumble County in the past as a result of their involvement in exacerbating the opioid crisis.

 Since then, CVS has tried to course correct.
 Some implementations include installing safe disposal sites, creating and expanding educational and community outreach programs, making naloxone more accessible, creating prescription plan designs aimed at monitoring opioid prescriptions, and more.